About Maine Coons

 There two other conditions that some people can mistake for polydactylism:

 Radial hypoplasia (commonly known as a "twisty cat") is a different condition to polydactylism.
 It has an extremely low incidence of occurring as a result of heavily inbreeding homozygous polydactyl cats.
 In simple terms, the bones of the limbs are undeveloped, and/or develop with deformities.
-We obtain x-rays on the limbs of each of our adult poly cats to make sure there are no developmental or structural signs of radial hypoplasia.
-We also only breed poly-to-standard foot to further minimise any chance of structural abnormality.
+However, it is largely believed that poly is coded for by a different gene than RA.
+We have never seen any deformities with our poly cats.

 Double-paw is a completely different condition to polydactylism.
-It is a structural mutation where the paw or limb has branched into two separate paws, or even separated further up at the elbow/knee/shoulder/hip creating another limb entirely.
+It is a structural mutation where the paw or limb has branched into two separate paws, or even separated further up, starting at the elbow/knee/shoulder/hip creating another limb entirely.
 Both of these conditions occur during embryo development.
 Double-paw can create a lot of structural problems depending on the formation of the limb.
+We have never seen any incidences of double-paw with our cats.

 I absolutely love poly-pawed cats and think it is an endearing and interesting feature that goes way back into the early history of the Maine Coon!
 It's slowly being re-accepted.
 Indeed, poly's are able to be registered and shown in New Zealand, in the USA and in some European countries.
 Perhaps Australia will not be far behind.